canonical/operator/HACKING.md

 4. Drop notes and a changelog in the description.
 5. When you are ready, click "Publish".
 (If you are not ready, click "Save as Draft".)

-This will trigger an automatic build for the Python package and publish it to PyPI (the API token/secret is already set up in the repository settings).
+This will trigger an automatic build for the Python package and publish it to PyPI (authorization is handled via a [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) relationship).

 See [.github/workflows/publish.yml](.github/workflows/publish.yml) for details.
 (Note that the versions in publish.yml refer to versions of the GitHub actions, not the versions of the ops library.)